Which place is cheaper, Coffs Harbour or Torquay?

-If you're trying to decide where to visit between Torquay or Coffs Harbour, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Torquay or Coffs Harbour, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Located on the eastern end of the Great Ocean Road, Torquay is a seaside town of Victoria famous for its surfing and beaches.
 Surf town through and through, it is also the headquarters for the Quiksilver and Rip Curl surf gear companies, and home to the Rip Curl Easter Pro, the world's longest running surf contest held on Bells Beach.

 Coffs Harbour is in New South Wales between Brisbane and Sydney.
 Historically, Coffs Harbour has been a popular vacation destination among families, particularly Australian families.
 Most visitors today are families that are carrying on a longstanding tradition and bringing their children to the holiday destination of their childhood.
 You'll also find backpackers who spend up to a week here, dividing the trip between Sydney and Brisbane.
 The area has a well established tourist infrastructure that is not as trendy as that in Byron Bay, but it remains a wonderful community to visit if you're not looking for the party atmosphere.